Domestic rabbit: Care

 Not all veterinarians will treat rabbits, and pet owners may have to seek out an exotic animal veterinarian for their rabbit's care.
 Rabbits may hide signs of illness or disease, and literature published on the care of house rabbits recommends owners to regularly schedule veterinary checkups to identify hidden issues.
 Works on rabbit care also advise regular nail trimming, coat brushing and items to chew on.

 Baby rabbits under eight weeks old are susceptible to enteritis, along with gut stasis and bloat.

-Pet rabbits can often exhibit behavioral problems, including aggression towards humans and other animals, particularly with poor husbandry.
-Rabbits may or may not react favorably to handling and petting, depending on their personality and how they were raised.
-Rabbit owners can seek behavioral help through their vets and rabbit behaviorists.
+Pet rabbits can often exhibit behavioural problems, including aggression towards humans and other animals, particularly with poor husbandry.
+Rabbits may or may not react favourably to handling and petting, depending on their personality and how they were raised.
+Rabbit owners can seek behavioural help through their vets and rabbit behaviorists.

 Rabbit skeletons are light and fragile in comparison to their bodies, and are susceptible to trauma from falling, twisting and kicking.
 Improper handling of rabbits can lead to injury both to the rabbit and the owner.
 Rabbits also have needs that differ from other common household pets, which can lead to poor quality of life for the animal if their owners are unaware of these needs and often results in rabbits being returned to animal shelters.
-Inappropriate treatment of a rabbit can include inadequate diet, housing, or socialization.
+Inappropriate treatment of a rabbit can include inadequate diet, housing, or socialisation.
 Rabbits also have a body language that is more subtle than that of common domestic pets, such as cats and dogs, and compared to these species are prey animals rather than predators, which poses different challenges to a potential owner.